felix-reichel/bannister-fuzzy-rdd/README.md

 e.g. other record time progressions (i) in running (ii) over various distances (iii) in other sports providing similar threshold values (with associated beliefs that no person can achieve better stated in a pre-period)

 ### (3) Spillovers -> SUTVA Violation:
- DiD and IV on all Times (Y) around the relevant Threshold Th and Y0 (where Threshold associated with Bannister-like beliefs in a pre-period e.g. by assumption a sharp-limit)
+ DiD (e.g. de-trending times by general times progression) and IV instrumenting the relevant Threshold Th and Y0 (where Threshold associated with Bannister-like beliefs in a pre-period e.g. by assumption a sharp-limit)

  ### (4) Extension 1: Estimating the degree of 'Bannister beliefs', if applicable for various other sports (e.g. ski-jumping)